Escape Plan (film): Plot

 Former prosecutor Ray Breslin is the founder and co-owner of Breslin-Clark, a security firm specializing in testing the security measures of supermax prisons.
 Posing as an inmate to study facilities from within and exploit their weaknesses to escape, Breslin is driven by the murders of his wife and child by an escaped convict he had successfully prosecuted, and has garnered a reputation as the man who can escape any prison.

 Breslin and his business partner, Lester Clark, receive a multimillion-dollar deal from CIA operative Jessica Miller to test a new, top secret prison for disappeared persons on the condition that Ray and his team cannot know the prison's true location.
-Although this violates his principles, Breslin agrees, allowing himself to be captured under the identity of a terrorist-for-hire.
-The plan goes awry when his captors remove a tracking microchip he had implanted in his arm and drug him, preventing his colleagues from knowing where he has been taken.
+Although this violates his principles, Breslin agrees.
+In New Orleans, Breslin allows himself to be captured under the alias Anthony Portos, a terrorist-for-hire, unfortunately, the plan goes awry when his captors remove a tracking microchip he had implanted in his arm and drug him, preventing his colleagues from knowing where he has been taken.
+During the flight, he witnesses a mercenary named Drake kill another captive.

-Breslin wakes up inside the prison and realizes that the warden, Hobbes, is not the same warden who was supposed to release him in an emergency.
+Breslin wakes up inside the prison and realizes that the warden, Willard Hobbes, is not the same warden who was supposed to release him in an emergency and his evacuation code was useless.
+He discovers that the guards are clad in black masks and attire and the prison cells tend to rotate to various blocks.
 He befriends another inmate, Emil Rottmayer, who claims to be a security expert for Victor Mannheim, a faceless Robin Hood-type figure who steals from the wealthy.
-In order to be intentionally subjected to solitary confinement, Breslin and Rottmayer stage a fight.
-Breslin quickly learns the cell in question is intended to disorient and dehydrate prisoners with high-powered lights.
-Realizing the cell floors have rivets of steel instead of more secure aluminum, Breslin has Rottmayer acquire a metal plate from Hobbes's office floor, before they and an inmate named Javed are again consigned to solitary cells.

-Using the metal plate, Breslin focuses the reflection from the lights onto the steel rivets, heating them so that they loosen when the steel expands.
-Following a passageway below the floor, Breslin discovers he is aboard a massive prison ship somewhere in the middle of an ocean.
-Breslin and Rottmayer continue to study the complex and learn the guards' routines.
-However, Hobbes then reveals to Breslin that he is aware of his true identity, has assigned his head of security Drake to monitor him at all times, and will ensure Breslin spends the rest of his life in the prison.
-Breslin offers Hobbes information on Mannheim from Rottmayer in exchange for his release; Hobbes agrees.
+Staging an escape attempt, Breslin discovers he is aboard a massive prison ship under the guise of a container ship somewhere in the middle of an ocean.
+Hobbes reveals to Breslin that he is aware of his true identity and will ensure Breslin spends the rest of his life in the prison, while noting that Breslin's book was the ideal blueprint for constructing the prison.
+Breslin offers Hobbes information on Mannheim in exchange for his release, to which Hobbes agrees.
 While Breslin feeds Hobbes false information about Mannheim, his colleagues, Abigail Ross and Hush, grow suspicious of Clark when Breslin's paycheck for the job is frozen.
 Hush discovers that the prison, codenamed "The Tomb," is owned by a for-profit organization linked to a notorious private security contractor.
 Clark is also revealed to be in contact with Hobbes about Breslin's imprisonment.